SEO Lady – Rome SEO Services English Speaking

 Based in Somerset, England I’ve been training business owners on Google rankings and how to SEO a website over Skype for 5 years, delivering in-house training days for 10 years in January.
 I’ve trained an entire web design department over in Ireland, a UK Nationwide Sporting Goods company, and a wide range of SME’s and sole traders so you’re in good hands.

-Thinking about the countries I have clients in, there’s Ireland, Scotland, Thailand, Germany, Amercia (Several USA states), Lanzarote and Greece to name a few.
+Thinking about the countries I have clients in, there’s Ireland, Scotland, Thailand, Germany, America (Several USA states), Lanzarote and Greece to name a few.

 Send me a message with your website address and Google search phrases: